stonepros/stone/doc/dev/stoneadm/scalability-notes.rst

 #############################################
- Notes and Thoughts on Cephadm's scalability
+ Notes and Thoughts on Stoneadm's scalability
 #############################################

 *********************